heliotropium72/vehicle_detection/README.md

 ### Support vector classifier (SVC)
 The data was split into a training and test data set.
 Then a svc was trained.
-A grid search using kernel={"linear", "rbf"} and C={1, 10} showed the bes result with an accuracy of 99.6%.
+A grid search using kernel={"linear", "rbf"} and C={1, 10} showed the best result with an accuracy of 99.6%.
 Due to the long training time (>30min), the hyperparameters were tuned only a single time and then continuously applied.
 The training of a single, linear svm took about 10s and the accuracy on the test data set was > 97%.
 The trained classifier is used in the following for the vehicle tracking on a video stream.